-Fellow and Examiner CSC-CICB, Enrico Cecchetti Final Diploma Victoria Academy of Ballet email@example.com
+Fellow and Examiner CC-CICB, Enrico Cecchetti Final Diploma Victoria Academy of Ballet email@example.com

 Ms Bellis completed her formative ballet training in Victoria, British Columbia, under the guidance of Christine Richardson, Fellow and Examiner CSCCIB.
 She has worked as an international guest teacher, lecturer and choreographer throughout British Columbia, Canada, Japan, Mexico, and England.

 Before locating to the UK in 2003, Ms Bellis was a faculty member of Vancouver’s Arts Umbrella and other schools located throughout the lower mainland.
 In the UK, Ms Bellis taught for the Liverpool Theatre School and Kate Simmons School, teaching in the lower/upper schools and Teacher Training College Program.
 As a full time staff member at the Hammond School in Chester, England, she choreographed for the Senior School’s professional touring company, Taudevin, and was instrumental in establishing the Cecchetti method within the professional school’s curriculum.